HungWoeiNeoh/prog_exercises/README.md

 To commit your code:

-    - If you have added files, type in "git add <filename>"
+    - For any edited files and new files, type in "git add <filename>"
     - Then, type "git commit -m "<your commit message>"
     - Then, type "git push origin master"